-If you love interesting updos but want something that oozes with attitude, then you need a Bantu knot mohawk.
+If you love interesting updos but want something that oozes attitude, then you need a Bantu knot mohawk.
 It is a really fun look that is also relatively easy to achieve and maintain.
-Get creative by either styling your hair with Bantu knots in the shape of a mohawk at the top of your head or keep them only at the base, leaving your curls loose at the top.
+Get creative by either styling your hair with Bantu knots in the shape of a mohawk at the top of your head or keeping them only at the base, leaving your curls loose at the top.
 Get ready to grab everyone’s attention and make a statement!
 You can create this look with hair extensions, a weave, or your natural hair, depending on its length.

 13. Bantu Knots Half Up Half Down